stackforge/libra/doc/pool_mgm/about.rst

 It is designed to probe the API server every X minutes (5 by default) to find out how many free nodes there are.
-If this falls below a certain defined level the pool manager will spin up new nodes and supply the details of the to the API server.
+If this falls below a certain defined level the pool manager will spin up new nodes and supply their details to the API server.